G4Q95/AutoShortsWebApp/docs/video-integration-part-3.md

 ### Project Settings UI

 1. Add an aspect ratio selector to the project creation form
-2. Create a project settings modal that includes aspect ratio selection
+2. Create a project settings dropdown or button near the project title
-3. Provide visual previews of each aspect ratio option
+3. Provide visual previews of each aspect ratio option similar to CapCut's implementation
-4. Warn users about potential cropping when changing aspect ratios for existing projects
+4. Warn users about potential letterboxing/pillarboxing when changing aspect ratios for existing projects

 ### Database Schema Updates